 It's hard to talk about the history of the Civil War without touching on the Maryland Campaign, which came to an end with the Battle of Antietam.
 This battle was not only the single bloodiest day of the War, but also preicpated Abraham Lincoln's issuing of the Emancipation Proclamation.
 And as important as the battle was, it would be extremely challenging to pass the history of that day on to future generations without the preserved Antietam Battlefield in its proper context, which is the way it is today thanks to Dr. Tom Clemens and the other members of the Save Historic Antietam Foundation.
 Learn more on this week's PreserveCast.

-Historic Preservation is about maintaining a record of human history and those who have come before us, and that doesn't just mean buildings.
-Film, tape, and other analog media mediums are not going to last forever, and there are only a few people out there who understand the potential threat of losing countless hours of recorded information, and have the technical skill, the energy, and the passion to do something about it.
-Fortunately for us, Siobahn Hagan is one of those people, and she joined Nick to talk about the work she does with her non-profit, the Mid-Atlantic Regional Moving Images Archive, including digitizing the WJZ local news archive.
-You can learn more here: (https://marmia.org/) Fire up the projector and turn down the lights, this is PreserveCast.
+Historic preservation is about maintaining a record of human history and those who have come before us, and that doesn't just mean buildings.
+Film, tape, and other analog media mediums are not going to last forever, and there are only a few people out there who understand the potential threat of losing countless hours of recorded information who have the technical skill, the energy, and the passion to do something about it.
+Fortunately for us, Siobahn Hagan is one of those people.
+She joined Nick to talk about the work she does with her non-profit, the Mid-Atlantic Regional Moving Images Archive (MARMIA), including digitizing the WJZ local news archive.
+So fire up the projector and turn down the lights on this episode of PreserveCast.